 Lightroom is a powerful Raw converter that works extremely well for black and white conversions.
-But it doesn’t do everything, which is why there are plug-ins (such as Silver Efex Pro 2, part of the Nik Collection, or Tonality Pro) you can download or buy to enhance your black and white photos even further.
+But it doesn’t do everything, which is why there are plug-ins (such as Silver Efex Pro 2, part of the Nik Collection, or Topaz B&W effects) you can download or buy to enhance your black and white photos even further.

 The disadvantage of plug-ins, wonderful as many of them are, is that they break the Lightroom workflow.
 In order to export a Raw file to a plug-in you need to convert it to another file format first.
 16 bit TIFF is the normal choice because it gives the plug-in as much information as possible to work with.
 The only problem is that TIFF files are enormous and can soon eat into your hard drive space.

 That’s where Develop Presets come in.
 Develop Presets work entirely within Lightroom, using the tools available in the Develop module.
 This has several advantages:

 - You can create Virtual Copies to try out new Develop Presets and compare the results.
 This multiplies the space advantage exponentially, as you would have to create a new 16 bit TIFF file every time if you were to try this in a plug-in.